Media Production Skills (Group B)

 - Term 2

 In a growing number of disciplines, students and researchers are encouraged/required to explore and present their subject matter in forms that are 'beyond text' with the aid of audiovisual material.
-This new half-unit graduate-level course in ‘Media Production Skills’ aims to provide postgraduate students with multimedia training and practice that can be used during fieldwork and for coursework presentation.
+This module provides postgraduate students with multimedia training and practice that can be used during fieldwork and for coursework presentation.
 Students will learn to harness a variety of media technologies including cameras, digital movie cameras and audio recording equipment, and they will be introduced to basic approaches to curating images, sounds, artefacts, and various computational aspects of research.
 These practical media skills are not taught in isolation, but reflected by discussion of the theoretical and methodological discourses surrounding them.

-The aim of this course is to provide students with the following skills:
+The aim of this module is to provide students with the following skills:

 - Ability to design, develop and execute a short research project.